Policies and Procedures

 LUNCH AND BREAKFAST

-Breakfast will be served from 7:35am to 8:00am daily.
-Students arriving by the tardy bell until 8:05am may receive a breakfast from the café.
+Breakfast will be served from 7:40am to 8:05am daily.
+Students arriving by the tardy bell until 8:05am may receive a “grab and go” breakfast from the café.

 Nutritious breakfast and lunch options are available each day in the cafeteria.
 Popular meals include beignets, chicken nuggets, and catfish.
 Refer to the school website for monthly menus.
 Extra snacks are available for purchase.
 Items can include chips, Rice Krispy treats, juice, etc., ranging from $0.25-1.00.
 You may place funds on student accounts under the “Cafeteria” tab on the school website.
 Also, parents and guests are always welcome to join their students for lunch.
-We have a special “guest area” where you eat and visit.
-Please call the school prior to arriving for lunch.
 To qualify for free or reduced lunch, Apply online.
 This is the fastest method to have your child(ren) approved.

 MEDICATION AT SCHOOL